PacketAnglers/lubrizol-poc-avd-atd/README.md

 <img src="images/Lubrizol_Logo.png" width="200"/>

-# Lubrizol AVD and CVP POC
+# AVD and CVP POC

 # Getting AVD going in the ATD programmability IDE
 From your ATD environment, launch the programmability IDE, enter the password, and launch a new terminal: